 To send the correct host header, open the Edge Rules panel (1) for your pull zone.
 Next, add an edge rule with the action type Set Request Header (2).
 Set the trigger path to * (3), header name to Host (4) and Header value as the hostname (domain name) where your website is accessible (5).

-That's it.
-Click on the add edge rule button to add the new rule and you're all done.
-The only thing left to do is purge the cache if needed and your zone should now be connected to your server directly.
+The only thing left to do is purge the cache if needed and your zone should now be connected to your server directly, serving from your own custom hostname.